Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/des.rst

 make the entire process in key schedule into direct assignments of round keys.

-The data block and key are using different endian approach from arbitrary precision data type defined in HLS, so endian convertion for original data block and key is added before and after encryption and decryption.
+The data block and key are using different endian approach from arbitrary precision data type defined in HLS, so endian conversion for original data block and key is added before and after encryption and decryption.

 The implemented DES encryption/decryption flow is shown in the following figure.